pn289/DataModelingAndEngineering/README.md

-# Data Modeling and Engineering with Pyhton and PostgreSQL
+# Data Modeling and Engineering with Python and PostgreSQL

 ## Summary